 Another advantage to using Coparenter is that you can still make an account if your ex-spouse is not interested in using it.
 As you’ll still be able to use its handy calendar feature and to export financial documents, which you’ll be able to email to your ex-spouse.
 So, if you’re the only one who is interested in using a parenting app to help make co-parenting your kids easier, it’s still well worth looking into downloading Coparenter.

 Price: $12.99 per month

-This co-parenting app offers great communication and compatibility with all involved in your child’s life (regardless if they use the app or not).
+This co-parenting app offers great communication and compatibility with all involved in your child’s life (regardless of whether they use the app or not).

 Special features: Will let you store and record all the information related to your child’s circle: friends and family contact information, doctor’s office number, etc. Also, it will let you make requests for future expenses (aside from keeping track of them).

 One tool that is definitely worth exploring is AppClose, which will allow you to share vital information about your kids with trusted individuals such as aunts and uncles, grandparents, step-parents, babysitters, and babysitters.
 For example, you’ll be able to share allergy information with select individuals, which is handy if your kids have a serious allergy to a food group such as nuts or berries.

 AppClose Solo is a handy feature that will allow you to send specific information to individuals such as extended family members who don’t have the AppClose app installed via your choice of email, text message, or social media.

 You can also arrange to use AppClose in order to receive payments and send payments through ipayou.
 This is handy if you want to share expenses with your ex-partner.

 Do you use any of these apps?
 Which one do you find more practical or that helps you the most with all your co-parenting needs?